ashoksuryap/coding-assignment/README.md

 * Must not contain any sequence of characters immediately followed by the same sequence.

 ### ASSUMPTIONS
-We continue to validate password with other rules when one of the rules is failed.
+* We continue to validate password with other rules when one of the rules is failed.
-No need to consider order of rules
+* No need to consider order of rules
+* Internationalization is not required for this application

 ### IMPLEMENTATION